Artist Spotlight

 Overview

-From a humble beginning far removed from the electric energy of the city's nightlife, Ranger Trucco has emerged as one of the fastest-rising talents in the global house music scene with his breakthrough tracks, "Life Of Sin" and "Dani Girl."
-His story is a tale that demonstrates how geographic distance can't impede the beat of a heart devoted to dance music culture.
+From his humble beginnings in Traverse City, Michigan—far removed from the nightlife and house music hubs—Ranger Trucco has emerged as one of the fastest-rising talents in the global house music scene with his breakthrough tracks "Life Of Sin" and "Dani Girl."
+His story is impressive and demonstrates how geographic distance can't impede the beat of a heart devoted to house music.